wigginst/www-1/docs/source/kmeans.rst

 Compile the Code
 ------------------
 The code is available at https://github.com/ADMIcloud/examples.
-Download the code by using git clone command or by clicking the Download Zip button.
-The go to the HadoopKmeans directory and compile the code.
+Download the code by using the git clone command or by clicking the Download Zip button.
+Then go to the HadoopKmeans directory and compile the code.
-In the build.xml, change "PATH-TO-YOUR-HADOOP-HOME" to your Hadoop Home directory.
+In build.xml, change "PATH-TO-YOUR-HADOOP-HOME" to your Hadoop Home directory.

 .. code-block:: xml